Persister cells: Resistance vs tolerance

 Unlike multiple drug resistance, and antimicrobial resistance, antimicrobial tolerance is transient, and not inherited.
 Antibiotic tolerant persister cells are not antibiotic resistant mutants.
 Resistance is caused by newly acquired genetic traits (by mutation or horizontal gene transfer) that are heritable and confer the ability to grow at elevated concentrations of antibiotics.
 In contrast, tolerant bacteria have the same minimum inhibitory concentration (MIC) as susceptible bacteria, and differ in the duration of the treatment that they can survive.
 Antibiotic tolerance can be caused by a reversible physiological state in a small subpopulation of genetically identical cells, similar to a differentiated cell type.
 It enables this small subpopulation of bacteria to survive their complete elimination by antibiotic use.
-Persisting cells resume growth when the antibiotic is removed, and their progeny is sensitive to antibiotics.
+Persisting cells resume growth when the antibiotic is removed, and their progeny are sensitive to antibiotics.

 Molecular mechanisms

 The molecular mechanisms that underlie persister cell formation, and antimicrobial tolerance are largely unknown.
 Persister cells are thought to arise spontaneously in a growing microbial population by a stochastic genetic switch, although inducible mechanisms of persister cell formation have been described.
 For instance, toxin-antitoxin systems, and a number of different stress responses such as the SOS response, the envelope stress response, and the starvation response have also been associated with persister cell formation in biofilms.
 Owing to their transient nature and relatively low abundance, it is hard to isolate persister cells in sufficient numbers for experimental characterization, and only a few relevant genes have been identified to date.
 The best-understood persistence factor is the E. coli high persistence gene, commonly abbreviated as hipA.

 Although tolerance is widely considered a passive state, there is evidence indicating it can be an energy-dependent process.
 Persister cells in E. coli can transport intracellular accumulations antibiotic using an energy requiring efflux pump called TolC.

 A persister subpopulation has also been demonstrated in budding yeast Saccharomyces cerevisiae.
 Yeast persisters are triggered in a small subset of unperturbed exponentially growing cells by spontaneously occurring DNA damage, which leads to the activation of a general stress response and protection against a range of harsh drug and stress environments.
 As a result of the DNA damage, yeast persisters are also enriched for random genetic mutations that occurred prior to the stress, and are unrelated to the stress survival.

 In response to antifungals, fungal persister cells activate stress-response pathways, and two stress-protective molecules – glycogen, and trehalose accumulate in large amounts.

 Potential treatment

 A study has shown that adding certain metabolites to aminoglycosides could enable bacterial persisters to be eliminated.
 This study was carried out on a number of bacterial species including E. coli and S. aureus.

-Phage therapy, where applicable, entirely circumvents antibiotic tolerance.
+Phage therapy, where applicable, is thought to entirely circumvent antibiotic tolerance, though phages themselves may be capable of inducing the persister state.